aptech/docs/docs/tsmt/arimafit.rst

            Default = 0.

        * - amc.varn
          - Character, 1x(M+1) vector of parameter names.
 This is used for models with fixed regressors.
 The first element contains the name of the independent variable; the second through :math:`Mth` elements contain the variable names for the fixed regressors.
 If ``amc.varn = 0``, the fixed regressors labeled as :math:`X_0, X_1, ..., X_M`.
+Not necessary if data input is a dataframe.

            Default = 0.